ember-learn/super-rentals-tutorial/src/chapters/03-automated-testing.md

 Next, we confirmed that the page has an `<h2>` tag that contains the text "Welcome to Super Rentals!".
 Knowing this is true means that we can be quite certain that the correct template has been rendered, without errors.

 Then, we looked for a link with the text `About Us`, located using the *[CSS selector][TODO: link to CSS selector]* `.jumbo a.button`.
-This is the same syntax we used in our stylesheet, which means "look inside the tag with the `jumbo` class for an `<a>` tag with the `button` class".
+This is the same syntax we used in our stylesheet, which means "look inside the tag with the `jumbo` class for an `<a>` tag with the `button` class."
 This matches up with the HTML structure in our template.

 Once the existence of this element on the page was confirmed, we told the test robot to click on this link.
 As mentioned above, this is a user interaction, so it needs to be `await`-ed.